vtex-apps/release-notes/docs/2019-week-45-46/platform-performance.md

 Just imagine the following scenario: for a product to be available on a shelf, GraphQL would receive a request to fetch all the SKUs pertaining to that product.
 In most cases, such a request is unnecessary, since many products have SKUs that are not available and that should therefore not be displayed to users.

-As a consequence, the `skuFilter` field was created with the aim to **optimize GraphQL** and thereby considerably **improve store performance**.
+As a consequence, the `skuFilter` field was created with the aim to **optimize GraphQL**, reducing its response and thereby considerably **improve store performance**.
 Its possible values are as follows:

 - `FIRST_AVAILABLE`: only returns the **first available SKU fetched in the query**, gaining more than 1s in search speed.
 This value is recommended for stores that do use the SKU Selector component on the Shelf or on the search results page.
 - `ALL_AVAILABLE`: returns **only available SKUs**.
 This value was set as the field's default and no further action is necessary if this is the desired scenario for your store.